JillAshey/SedimentStress/Bioinf/RNASeq_pipeline_FL.md

 Should output 'OK' next to each file name

 c) Count number of reads per file

+Number of reads can be counted by counting the number of '@__' terms there are in the file, as each one corresponds to one read.

 Some files have different @___.
 There are: HISEQ, HWI